elkcityhazard/andrew-mccall-hugo/content/blog/2026/01/obs-studio-fix-pipewire-with-nvidia-and-intel-graphics-on-niri-and-wayland/index.md

 ## What I did To Solve The Problem

-1. `sudo pacman -S nvidia-open-dkms nvidia-utils nvidia-settings nvidia-prime`
+1. `sudo pacman -S nvidia-open-dkms nvidia-utils nvidia-settings nvidia-prime linux-headers`
 2. add `nvidia-drm.modeset=1` at `/boot/loader/entries/arch.conf` at the end of my `options` list
 3. while you are there you might as well add `i915.enable_psr=0` to solve any built-in display flickering